Mediation Skills for Everyday Life

 4

-Part 4: Looking at our response to conflict
+Part 4: Reflecting on our response to conflict

 Resiliency plays a crucial role, enabling individuals to navigate conflicts with adaptability and strength, fostering personal growth in the process.